rafaelmaeuer/Analogy/readme.md

 ### Information

 This is an adaption of the Analogy Clock for running in web browsers.
+Press 'i' to invert colors from black to white.

 ### Platform